carpentries/training-template/index.md

 layout: workshop      # DON'T CHANGE THIS.
 root: .               # DON'T CHANGE THIS EITHER.
 (THANK YOU.)
 curriculum: "FIXME"   # "instructor training" or "lesson developer training"
+part: "FIXME"         # lesson developer trainings only.
+The part of the training curriculum being taught at this event: "1" or "2"
 country: "FIXME"      # "W3" for centrally organized online trainings or lowercase two-letter ISO country code such as "fr" of the host institution if applicable (see https://en.wikipedia.org/wiki/ISO_3166-1)
 language: "FIXME"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/ISO_639-1)
 humandate: "FIXME"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")